Service + Area

 - Tri-Peak keeps Pierce City work tied to milestone-driven sequencing by confirming access, staging, and the first downstream dependency before the next release, delivery, or crew mobilization.

-- Pierce City structural steel red iron coverage is generated from deterministic local tags, so the page copy reflects ring-1 conditions, Newton County context, nearby routing through Monett, Carthage, Fairview, and Wentworth, and the profile mix driving local schedule decisions.
+- Pierce City structural steel & red iron coverage is coordinated with local site conditions, Newton County travel, and nearby commitments in Monett, Carthage, Fairview, and Wentworth.

 Pierce City Market Planning Notes

-- Pierce City is treated as a ring-1 service market within Tri-Peak's Neosho-centered coverage plan, with dispatch and sequencing decisions coordinated around Newton County work conditions.
+- Pierce City is treated as a local service market within Tri-Peak's Neosho-centered coverage plan, with dispatch and sequencing decisions coordinated around Newton County work conditions.

 - Local routing for Structural Steel & Red Iron in Pierce City commonly overlaps Monett, Carthage, Fairview, and Wentworth, so crew moves and deliveries are sequenced against nearby commitments instead of planning each stop in isolation.